Hear me out.

 OK, I’m over selling this and the above example doesn’t actually fit with what I’m trying to say, I just wanted to bask in Science Wizard’s glory for a bit.
 Theme parks are great destinations, but they’re just that – destinations, by definition not for everyday use.
 They’re expensive, they’re sometimes on the other side of the world, they’re EXPENSIVE.

-A chain of themed shopping centres, with cinemas, entertainment, dining and drinking, full of immersive, stimulating and practical experiences for the growing geek population, would be perfect, lucrative, and FUCKING COOL.
+A chain of themed shopping centres with cinemas, entertainment, dining and drinking, full of immersive, stimulating and practical experiences for the growing geek population, would be perfect, lucrative, and REALLY COOL.

 Can we have one for every fandom please?*